liqotech/liqo/docs/pages/gettingstarted/extended/dynamic_topology.md

 --type 'merge'
 ```

-The topology is immediately updated.
-A remote namespace is correctly regenerated inside the *cluster-3*:
+The topology is immediately updated and *cluster-3* is re-added to the topology.
+A remote namespace is correctly re-created in *cluster-3*:

 ```bash
 export KUBECONFIG=$KUBECONFIG_3